-Visit Olinda’s rich cultural history and the economic pillar of the colonial Northeast
+Discover Olinda’s rich cultural history and the economic pillar of the colonial Northeast

-Olinda was founded by the Portuguese around 1535 on the hills overlooking the Atlantic from where they could see ships arriving from Europe or Africa.
+Olinda was founded by the Portuguese around 1535 on the hills overlooking the Atlantic, from where they could see ships arriving from Europe or Africa.

 The architectural splendors of the historic center take on a particular image during the Carnival, which is quite different from the one in Rio, but no less popular.

 Whereas in Rio there is a very formal parade in the Sambodrome, Olinda celebrates to the rhythm of the blocos.
 These carnival groups parade through the narrow streets followed by the crowd of “Folioes,” these are what the people who dress up and participate in the festivities are called.

 If you come to enjoy these few days when the party is in full swing throughout Brazil, do not miss the “bonecos” parades, these giant papier-mâché puppets, that are a tradition in Olinda and recognized as an example of true Nordeste heritage.

 Finally, do not miss the famous “Galo da Madrugada” the largest bloco in the world!
 Following its procession, you will discover “Frevo”, a musical style from the nearby city of Recife, so furious that even samba seems slow in comparison.
 This is typical Olinda carnival music, which you will recognize from the feverish rhythm of drums and percussion.
 The Maracatu dance invokes the subversive aspect of the days of slavery.
 The parade, a mixture of music and dance evokes the ancestral lands of Africa.

 The heritage of Pernambuco on your Recife and Olinda tour